newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/appraiser-certification.md

 industryId: real-estate-appraisals
 callToActionText: "Apply ​for My Appraiser Certification "
 callToActionLink: https://www.njconsumeraffairs.gov/rea/Pages/applications.aspx
+licenseCertificationClassification: CERTIFICATION
+divisionPhone: (973) 504-6480
 id: appraiser-certification
 webflowId: 64147a4354c15f3f147a8c03
-licenseCertificationClassification: CERTIFICATION
 ---
 If you plan to appraise real estate with one to four residential units—regardless to value or complexity—you need a certification.
-You will need a certified or licensed appraiser prior to opening an `Appraisal Management Company|appraisal-management-company`.
+You will need a certified (or licensed) appraiser prior to opening an `Appraisal Management Company|appraisal-management-company`.

 - - -